NoaGilboa/PermissionsLibrary/README.md

 ## Overview

-This library provides a streamlined way to manage permissions in Android applications.
-It simplifies requesting, handling, and responding to various permission states (granted, denied, and permanently denied) using a user-friendly interface.
+PermissionsLibrary is a lightweight and extensible Android library that simplifies runtime permission handling in your applications.
+It helps developers request, explain, and manage Android permissions in a modern and user-friendly way — with full support for rationale dialogs, permanently denied detection, Jetpack Compose, Kotlin coroutines, and more.

 ## Features

-- Request multiple permissions with a single button click.
+- Request multiple permissions in one call
-- Show permission rationale dialogs.
+- Show rationale dialogs before requesting permissions
-- Handle different permission states: granted, denied, and permanently denied.
+- Handle "denied" and "permanently denied" permission states
-- Open app settings for permanently denied permissions.
+- Guide users to app settings for permanently denied permissions
+- Observe permission state changes using LiveData
+- Jetpack Compose support
+- Support for Kotlin Coroutines and Flow
+- Support for special permissions (SYSTEM_ALERT_WINDOW, WRITE_SETTINGS)
+- Fully customizable UI dialogs and buttons
+- Easily integrated into Java and Kotlin apps

 ## Installation